chadbyoung/relayr.eclipse.paho.mqtt.egw-3000.snap/README.md

-# Paho.MQTT - Dell Edge Gateway - Relay
+# Paho.MQTT - Dell Edge Gateway - Relayr

 This will be an WIP where I try to create an eclipse.paho.mqtt snap that will read the ambient temperature inside of a Dell Edge Gateway 3001 using the